Indo-European copula: Italic languages

 Except for Latin, the older Italic languages are very scarcely attested, but we have in Oscan set (they are), fiiet (they become), fufans (they have been) and fust (he will be), and in Umbrian sent (they are).
 This section will explain Latin, and the Romance languages that have evolved from it.

-Esse and the forms beginning with (e)s- are from the root *h_{1}es-, while the forms beginning with f- are from the root bʰuH-.
+Esse and the forms beginning with (e)s- are from the root *h₁es-, while the forms beginning with f- are from the root bʰuH-.
 For the forms beginning with er-, see h₁er-.
-Stāre is derived from the root *steh_{2}-.
+Stāre is derived from the root *steh₂-.

 In Spanish, Catalan, Galician-Portuguese and to a lesser extent, Italian there are two parallel paradigms, ser/èsser/essere from Latin esse "to be" on the one hand, and estar/stare from Latin stare, "to stand" on the other.

 In several modern Romance languages, the perfect is a compound tense formed with the past participle as in English, but the old Latin perfect survives as a commonly used preterite in Spanish and Portuguese, and as a literary "past historic" in French, Italian and Catalan.

 There is a tendency for a past participle derived from stare (or more specifically its supine, statum) to replace that of the main copula derived from esse.
 For example, the French participle été comes from statum.